Graey7/ComputerVisionPraktikum/README.md

 * remove_seam: Creates a copy of the image with the calculated seam removed
 * seam_carving: Implements the mentioned functions to remove a specific number of seams

+### data.py

+Provides functions to create suitable a pytorch dataset.

+* extract_data: Extracts data from folders and labels it
+* make_k_folds: Splits an array in k folds
+* DatasetSeamCarved: Pytorch dataset class

+### utils.py

+Methods for metric plotting.

+* make_plots: plots train and validation metrics for each fold
+* make_bars: plots test metrics

+### xception.py

+https://github.com/tstandley/Xception-PyTorch modified to include softmax.

+### train.py

+All functions used in the training and testing process of the model.

+* make_train_step: Performs one training step and calculates metrics
+* make_valid_step: Performs one validation step and calculates metrics
+* train: Calls make_train_step, make_valid_step to train the model and logs the metrics
+* make_test_step: Performs one test step and calculates metrics
+* test: Calls make_test_step to test the model and logs the metrics

+### main.py

+Control and set training parameters for the training.
+Prepare data for training, start training and save the model and plots for the metrics.

 ## License

 The Seam Carving GUI is released for Prof. Jiang's Computer Vision lab at WWU.